hpylieva/DeepLearning.ai-Summary/1- Neural Networks and Deep Learning/Readme.md

     Or
     `A = np.tanh(z)   # Where z is the input matrix`
-- It turns out that the tanh activation usually works better than sigmoid activation function for hidden units because the mean of its output is closer to zero, and so it centers the data better for the next layer.
+- The *tanh activation usually works better than sigmoid activation function for hidden units* because the mean of its output is closer to zero, and so it centers the data better for the next layer and though makes learning of the next layer easier.
+- Andre suggests to use tanh activation instead of sigmoid foa all hidden layers but output one.
+When output is a binary classification, it is better to have the output between 0 and 1 , than between -1 and 1.
+So for output layer we might use sigmoid.
-- Sigmoid or Tanh function disadvantage is that if the input is too small or too high, the slope will be near zero which will cause us the gradient decent problem.
+- Sigmoid or Tanh function disadvantage is that if the input is too small or too high (tails of functions), the slope will be near zero which will slow down the gradient descent.
+That is why ReLU was introduced to avoid this problem.
 - One of the popular activation functions that solved the slow gradient decent is the RELU function.
   `RELU = max(0,z) # so if z is negative the slope is 0 and if z is positive the slope remains linear.`
-- So here is some basic rule for choosing activation functions, if your classification is between 0 and 1, use the output activation as sigmoid and the others as RELU.
+- So here is some **basic rule for choosing activation functions, if your classification is between 0 and 1, use the output activation as sigmoid and the others as RELU.**
-- Leaky RELU activation function different of RELU is that if the input is negative the slope will be so small.
-It works as RELU but most people uses RELU.
+- Leaky RELU activation function different of RELU is that if the input is negative the slope will be small but not zero.
+It works as RELU but most people use RELU on practice.
-  `Leaky_RELU = max(0.01z,z)  #the 0.01 can be a parameter for your algorithm.`
+  `Leaky_RELU = max(0.01*z,z)  #the 0.01 can be a parameter for your algorithm.`
 - In NN you will decide a lot of choices like:
   - No of hidden layers.
   - No of neurons in each hidden layer.